 Profiles in "Community Development" Expertise Area

-• Ellsworth is an artist, educator, and walker.
-She is the founding director of the Museum of Walking.
+• Professor Ellsworth is an interdisciplinary artist who exhibits nationally and internationally.
+She is the founding director of the Museum of Walking, Live Art Platform, Art Intersection, and Topography of Memory.

 • Bill Partlan, specialist in new play development, directed: Off-Broadway and nationally; 44 new plays at the O'Neill National Playwrights Conference including 2 by August Wilson; Triple Espresso in 55 US cities & 5 countries.